complexorganizations/speech-synthesis/.github/readme.md

 ### speech-synthesis

-For no cost, you can create your own audio book.
+For no cost, you can create your own audiobook.

 ---
 ### Installation